jesusvelasco93/ProvisioningPnp/ProvisioningPnpNet/README.md

 The params that can be use, be the following:
  - action: action to be do it
+ - modernAuth: if is required use modern auth
  - username: login email of the admin user
  - password: password of the admin user
  - urlSite: url of the site where is to be logged and import/export the template